Experiential Learning

 Foundations

 The lessons in Foundations focus on helping new Cookie Cart recruits understand and develop the skills they need to be successful on the job.
-This includes relatively functional competencies such as safety, hygiene and basic employee rights and responsibilities, and more nuanced topics such as communication with supervisors and peers, dealing with conflict, and character building.
+This includes functional competencies such as safety, hygiene, and basic employee rights and responsibilities; along with more nuanced topics such as communication with supervisors and peers, dealing with conflict, and character building.

 Leadership